Robert Madge (actor): Recent career

 In August 2021, Madge began touring as Norton the Fish in Bedknobs and Broomsticks, which premiered at the Theatre Royal in Newcastle upon Tyne.
 They followed this with a month's run at The Other Palace, starring in a new musical, Millenials: A Pop Song Cycle, in July 2022.

 In December 2022, Madge appeared in pantomime as Pat The Cow in Jack and the Beanstalk at the London Palladium, alongside Julian Clary and Dawn French.
 In December 2023, they returned to the Palladium pantomime as Tink in Peter Pan and returned in December 2024 as The Spirit of Sherwood in Robin Hood.

 In October 2023, Madge won The Theatre Award in the 2023 Virgin Atlantic Attitude Awards.

 In September 2024, Madge played Alex in Buyer & Cellar at the King's Head Theatre, Off-West End before transferring to The Drum at Theatre Royal, Plymouth.

 Madge starred as The Emcee in the West End revival of Cabaret at the Kit Kat Club (Playhouse Theatre) for a limited run alongside Hannah Dodd as Sally Bowles until September 2025.
 Madge performed the song 'Wilkommen' from Cabaret at West End Live on the 21st June 2025 alongside several cast members.

 Madge is writing an adaptation of Charley's Aunt by Brandon Thomas for the Watermill Theatre, Newbury which is set to premiere in October 2025.
-They will also write the book and lyrics (with music and lyrics by Pippa Cleary) for a new musical, Bank of Dave: The Musical based on the life story of Dave Fishwick for the The Lowry, Salford and Curve, Leicester in May 2026.
+They will also write the book and lyrics (with music and lyrics by Pippa Cleary) for a new musical, Bank of Dave: The Musical based on the life story of Dave Fishwick for The Lowry, Salford and Curve, Leicester in May 2026.